Stressing over the SAT Subject Tests? Here are six things to know:

 Consider, for example, the Korean with Listening Subject Test.
 A perfect score of 800 is 56% percentile, meaning 44% of test-takers earned a perfect score.
 As few American high schools teach Korean, test-takers are presumably fluent speakers (and therefore listeners) who have learned Korean at home.
 There isn’t a large group of test-takers who are only so-so on that SAT Subject Test.
 Honestly, that’s the reality with most SAT Subject Tests, making the percentiles seem out of whack.
 Solution?
 Ignore the percentiles.

 No college requires AP exams.
 None.
 Yes, there are certainly reasons to take them: you can get college credit, you may be able to place out of introductory college courses, you can demonstrate academic strength.
-But, AP exams do not “replace” SAT Subject Tests, except at a very few colleges such as NYU and some UK universities.
+But, AP exams do not “replace” SAT Subject Tests, except at a very few colleges and some UK universities.
 If a college recommends or requires SAT Subject Tests, those are what matter.

 - You can take the SAT Subject Tests more than once, so long as they are available.